 Come to this specific spot during daytime, or perhaps better in the morning or an hour or two before sunset, pay careful attention, and you might be able to see them in a radius of 10-20m around the pointer!
 Hoopoes are considered timid, but these ones seem to be somewhat used to the presence of people.

-Catch them between May – October, when they’re in Greece.
+Catch them between May (or April) – October, when they’re in Greece.
 Happy urban birdwatching!